ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities {#server-responsibilities}

 The Oblivious Gateway Resource can be operated by a different entity than the Target Resource.
-However, this means that the client needs to trust the Oblivious Gateway Resource not to modify requests or responses.
+However, this means that the Client needs to trust the Oblivious Gateway Resource not to modify requests or responses.
 This analysis concerns itself with a deployment scenario where a single server provides both the Oblivious Gateway Resource and Target Resource.